souenzzo/graal/docs/reference-manual/native-image/BuildConfiguration.md

     * `native-image -jar <name.jar>` has a default executable name `<name>`
     * `native-image -cp ... fully.qualified.MainClass` has a default executable name `fully.qualified.mainclass`

-Note that using `ImageName` does not prevent the user overriding the name via the command line.
+Note that using `ImageName` does not prevent you from overriding the name via the command line.
 For example, if `foo.bar` contains `ImageName=foo_app`:
     * `native-image -jar foo.bar` generates the executable `foo_app` but
     * `native-image -jar foo.bar application` generates the executable `application`